Self-reported health

 • Does the proportion of people with disability who report good health vary by disability group?

 The data in the graph and the table below show the proportion of people with disability (aged 15 and over) who reported excellent, very good or good health, compared with people without disability, by disability group.
-Among people with sensory and speech disability, 69% reported excellent, very good or good health, compared with 35% of people with head injury, stroke or acquired brain injury.
+Among people with sensory or speech disability, 66% reported excellent, very good or good health, compared with 48% of people with psychosocial disability.

 More detailed data by age group are shown in the table.